Shinde-Siddhant/E-Commerce_Project/README.md

 - Pandas, Matplotlib, Seaborn, sklearn

 ## Data
 - The project utilizes an e-commerce dataset containing information about customer transactions, demographics, Product Details and other relevant attributes.
+The data is avaliable at https://github.com/Shinde-Siddhant/E-Commerce_Project/blob/main/Online_shopping.xlsx

 ## Results
 - Customer segments identified as Silver, Gold, Diamond and Platinum based on RFM.